 The simple and basic ingredients in this lentil and bacon soup combine to create an insanely tasty and simple soup that is both warming and filling!

-I have just deleted the opening paragraph I wrote for this lentil and bacon soup because I found myself using a phrase that I find increasingly odious.
+I have just deleted the opening paragraph I wrote for this soup because I found myself using a phrase that I find increasingly odious.

 There was some wordy nonsense about his hearty soup being made from ‘humble ingredients’…

 I re-read it and thought what on earth does that rubbish mean?

 This wonderful soup is loaded with great seasonal root vegetables, carrot, potatoes and parsnip.

 It is then rounded out with lentils and bacon.

 Why on earth would ingredients like this need to be humble?